 Adiparashakti watched from beyond the veils.
-She still longed for Union as it is the force of nature that she was.
-She therefore took birth once again as Pharbhati, the daughter and light of the mountains, and in the coldest regions she prayed intensely that she could ground the full Adiparashakti force upon the Earth-plane.
+She still longed for Union as it was in her nature, being the force of nature, that she was.
+She therefore took birth once again as Pharbhati, the daughter and sacred light of the mountains, and in the coldest regions she prayed intensely that she could ground the full Adiparashakti force upon the Earth-plane.

 Fearlessly she went to the crazed Shiva and sat upon his lingam and in her ice coldness she appeased the fire of suffering.
-The story then found completion as the polarities between the beyond and the manifest unified in all ways.
+The story then found completion as the polarities between and beyond the manifest, unified in all ways.

 Kama was brought back to life as Shiva had promised.
 Desire and longing united and healed the soul.
 Some even say the headless father was redheaded.
 Others say he can still be seen running amok and headless.

 Through the Union of Shiva and Adiparashakti, order was restored.